-Nelson Mandela was born on July 18th 1918 in Mvezu, part of the Transkei region of South Africa's Eastern Cape province.
-His father, Gadla Henry Mphakanyiswa, was a local chief and a descendant of the Thembu king; his mother, Nosekeni Fanny, was the third of Mphakanyiswa's four wives.
-Mandela was christened Rohlilahla, a Xhosa name that loosely translates as "troublemaker"; he was given the English name Nelson by a teacher at his primary school.
+Nelson Mandela was born on July 18, 1918, in Mvezu, part of the Transkei region of South Africa's Eastern Cape province.
+His father, Gadla Henry Mphakanyiswa, was a local chief and a descendant of the Thembu king.
+His mother, Nosekeni Fanny, was the third of Mphakanyiswa's four wives.
+Mandela was christened Rohlilahla, a Xhosa name that loosely translates as "troublemaker;" he was given the English name Nelson by a teacher at his primary school.

-1952 was a busy year for Mandela.
-He set up South Africa's first black law firm with Tambo, who would later go on to become ANC president.
-He also became one of the architects of the Youth League’s Campaign for the Defiance of Unjust Laws, a programme of mass civil disobedience.
+The year 1952 was a busy one for Mandela.
+He set-up South Africa's first black law firm with Tambo, who would later go on to become ANC president.
+He also became one of the architects of the Youth League’s Campaign for the Defiance of Unjust Laws, a program of mass civil disobedience.
 His efforts earned him his first suspended conviction under the Suppression of Communism Act.
 In 1956, he was one of 156 defendants accused of treason in a trial that dragged on for nearly five years before it eventually collapsed.

 In 1962, Mandela was arrested upon return to the country and convicted to five years in prison for traveling without a passport.
-He made his first trip to Robben Island, but was soon transferred back to Pretoria to join ten other defendants, facing new charges of sabotage.
-During the eight-month long Rivonia Trial—named after the Rivonia district where Umkhonto we Sizwe had their safe house, Liliesleaf Farm—Mandela made an impassioned speech from the dock.
+He made his first trip to Robben Island but was soon transferred back to Pretoria to join 10 other defendants, facing new charges of sabotage.
+During the eight-month-long Rivonia Trial—named after the Rivonia district where Umkhonto we Sizwe had their safe house, Liliesleaf Farm—Mandela made an impassioned speech from the dock.
 It echoed around the world: